Chubb detector lock: In popular culture

 Chubb locks are mentioned twice in the Sherlock Holmes stories by Arthur Conan Doyle.
 In the short story "A Scandal in Bohemia", Holmes describes a house with a "Chubb lock to the door."
 In another short story, "The Adventure of the Golden Pince-Nez", Holmes asks "Is it a simple key?" to which Mrs Marker, an elderly maid, replies, "No, sir, it is a Chubb's key."
 In both of these stories, the description makes clear that the lock could not have been picked, a minor clue in solving each mystery.
 In R. Austin Freeman's The Penrose Mystery, Dr. Thorndyke says: “Burglars don’t try to pick Chubb locks.”

 A Chubb lock is featured in the novel Neuromancer by William Gibson.

-Sarah MacLean's Wicked and the Wallflower, set in 1837, has a Chubb lock on the door of the Bareknuckles Bastard's smuggling warehouse.
+Sarah MacLean's novel Wicked and the Wallflower, set in 1837, has a Chubb lock on the door of the Bareknuckles Bastard's smuggling warehouse.
 Lady Felicity Faircloth cannot pick it on her first attempt.

+Chubb locks play an integral part in the 1978 British heist comedy film directed by Michael Crichton, The First Great Train Robbery.